Rick Kamla

 Rick Kamla (born July 19, 1969) is a television personality for NBA TV and CBS Sports.
-He was also the former midday co-host (10 a.m.-2 p.m.) with John Michaels on all-sports radio station 92.9 The Game in Atlanta.

-Kamla has been a studio commentator for the NBA since January 2003.
-Currently, Kamla hosts Game Time on NBA TV.
-Kamla also contributes play-by-play to NBA, NBADL, WNBA, USA Basketball, Summer League and Euroleague games.

 Early life

 Kamla graduated from the University of Minnesota in 1992 with a degree in history and a minor in Speech-Communication.
 While attending the University of Minnesota, Kamla covered the Golden Gophers on the student-run radio station KUOM.

 Professional career

 In 1994, Kamla started his sports journalism career as a part-time writer for Fantasy Football Weekly, which was based in Minneapolis.
-By 1998, Kamla was the full-time senior editor for both Fantasy Football (American) and basketball on fanball.com.
+By 1998, Kamla was the full-time senior editor for both fantasy football and fantasy basketball the Fanball website.

-Kamla was hired to host the fantasy show "Virtual GM" on NBA TV.
+Kamla was hired to host the fantasy show Virtual GM on NBA TV.
+In the 2000s, he was the host of the programme NBA TV Fantasy Hoops.